rudderlabs/rudderstack-docs/destinations/pipedrive.md

   "role": "Software Developer"
 });
 ```
-The `role` field and corresponding Pipedrive api key is provided in Rudderstack dashboard.
+The `role` field and corresponding Pipedrive API key needs to be provided in the Rudderstack dashboard while configuring the Pipedrive destination.

 ### Group

-The group call associates a user to a specific organization.
+The `group` call associates a user to a specific organization.

-The format of a group call is as shown:
+The format of a `group` call is as shown:

 ```
 rudderanalytics.group("groupId", traits, options, callback);
 ```

-{% hint style="info" %} For a group call, a Person object in Pipedrive is added to an organization. {% endhint %}
+{% hint style="info" %} For a `group` call, the `Person` object in Pipedrive is added to an organization.
+{% endhint %}

-**Note:** `GroupId` token is required for group call.
+Note that a `GroupId` token is required for `group` call.
 Please provide the token in Rudderstack dashboard under `Connection Settings`.

 {% hint style="info" %}
-This Custom Group Id field is required by Rudderstack to map the groupId with Pipedrive's internal org_id.
+This Custom Group Id field is required by Rudderstack to map `groupId` with Pipedrive's `internal org_id` field.
 {% endhint %}

-Fields that can be passed in group method are as follows:
+The fields that can be passed in the `group` method are:

-* name
+* `name`
-* add_time
+* `add_time`
-* visible_to
+* `visible_to`

-Custom Fields can also be passed.
-Provide the Custom Field name and token under the `Organization Field Mapping` section in Rudderstack dashboard.
+You can also pass custom fields in the `group` call.
+Simply provide the custom field name and token under the **Organization Field Mapping** section in Rudderstack dashboard while configuring your Pipedrive destination.

 ### Alias

-Alias method is used to merge two users or mapping an already identified user to a new identifier.
+The `alias` method is used to merge two users, or map an already identified user to a new identifier.

-Sample alias call
+A sample `alias` call is as shown:

 ```
 rudderanalytics.alias("to", "from", options, callback);
 ```

 Note: `to` denotes the new identifier and is required.

-External Id's can also be supplied in Alias.
-Sample example is shown below:
+You can also supply external IDs your `alias` call, as shown:

 ```
 {
     "anonymousId": "sample-anon-id",